SACRAMENT OF CONFIRMATION

 CONFIRMATION IN OUR PARISH

-At Immaculate Conception the sacrament of confirmation is offered to freshman in High School.
+At Immaculate Conception the Sacrament of Confirmation is offered to freshman in High School.
 Candidates must be baptized, have already received Eucharist and Reconciliation, and be enrolled in the Religious Education program at least one year prior to beginning the preparation in the 8th grade.

-Please contact the Director of Religious Education to begin your child’s preparation for this sacrament at [email protected].
+Please contact the Director of Religious Education to begin your child’s preparation for this sacrament at [email protected]